SabaGholizadehAnsari/ltl-pxevaluation/README.md

 ```
 In the results, you need to see that **21 tests** were run and **2 tests failed** which shows our specification successfully detected an issue in the game design.
 The rest (19 tests) were passed successfully.

+### Note
+There are few classes in the same namespace as an external package ("eu.iv4xr.framework.extensions.ltl" from the Aplib external package) due to the necessity of overriding specific behaviors.
+We acknowledged that this package is the creation of a third-party.
 ## General information about the Library
 ### Area and area coverage
 An "area" represents some 3D-space.
 It can be a "surface", but generally it is a space.